 You put off starting school for several days in a row.

-It’s normal to skip a day or two, but when a week stretches into two and you can’t bring yourself to get started, something might be wrong.
+It’s normal to skip a day or two, but something might be wrong when a week stretches into two, and you can’t bring yourself to get started.

 Your patience with your children is wearing thin.

-Kids have a unique way of working every single last nerve in your body, so occasional impatience is a way of life.
+Kids have a unique way of working every last nerve in their body, so occasional impatience is a way of life.
 When you can’t answer a single question without snapping, though, you might be burned out.

 You question your decision to homeschool.

-Doubts are very common for mothers – both homeschooling and public schooling.
-If you are constantly questioning yourself as a homeschooler, however, you may be feeling a bit tired of the journey.
+Doubts are very common for mothers, both in homeschooling and public schooling.
+If you constantly question yourself as a homeschooler, however, you may be feeling a bit tired of the journey.

 How to Destress Your Homeschool Schedule